SecretFoundation/docs/docs/dev/quickstart.md

 cargo generate --git https://github.com/scrtlabs/secret-template --name mysimplecounter
 ```

-The git project above is a cosmwasm smart contract template that implements a simple counter.
+The git project above is a cosmwasm smart contract template implementing a simple counter.
 The contract is created with a parameter for the initial count and allows subsequent incrementing.

 Change directory to the project you created and view the structure and files that were created.